griptape-ai/griptape-docs/docs/griptape-cloud/dev-preview-faq.md

 During the preview phase you can have up to 10 apps at a time, and each app can have up to 10 concurrently active runs.
 Each deployment is limited to 10MB in size.

-__I have a friend/colleague who would love to try Griptape Cloud.
-How can I nominate them to be invited?__

-Tell them to apply for early access using the web form, and then drop us a note in Intercom to let us know.

 __Will you be charging money for Griptape Cloud?__

 During this preview phase, you can use Griptape Cloud free of charge.